cds-astro/aladin-lite/README.md

 For integrating Aladin Lite into your personal website, please refer to this [release page](https://aladin.cds.unistra.fr/AladinLite/doc/release/).
 Always prefer using the latest version.
 If you want the new features without minding about the bugs coming with it, then the beta is the good way to go.

+## API documentation

+There is a new in progress API documentation at [this link](https://cds-astro.github.io/aladin-lite).

 ## Embed it into your projects

 You can embed Aladin Lite it into your webpages in two ways